Self-Disclosures and Supervision: Ethical Considerations

 $62, with unlimited retries until course has been passed.
 Additionally, you may save your answers at any time during the exam and return to it later by logging back in.

 The next three sections focus on self-disclosure from different vantage points: teaching self-disclosure to supervisees, supervisees self-disclosures within supervision and supervisors self-disclosures to supervisees.
 Supervisors will have the opportunity to identify their own style of self-disclosing.
 The course differentiates personal and professional authenticity, and develops guidelines for teaching strategic self-disclosure using a Self-disclosure Concept Map.
-A focus on ethical considerations is reflected throughout each section.
+A focus on legal and ethical considerations is reflected throughout each section.
 Case examples illustrate the use of self-disclosure in a variety of situations.

 Part I: Views on Self-Disclosure